I lift my eyes up to the mountains. Where is my help? My help comes from the Lord.

 But let’s back up a bit.
-Shortly after Samuel anointed David to be king, Saul and his armies got themselves into a bit of a tight spot.
-And it was all because of the Philistines and their champion, Goliath.
+Shortly after Samuel anointed David as king, Saul and his armies found themselves in a bit of a tight spot with the Philistines and their champion, Goliath.

-Saul encamped in the valley of Elah with his armies, but no one would go out and fight Goliath one-on-one.
-They were terrified of the giant and Goliath knew it, so he taunted them each day.
-After forty days of this nonsense, father Jesse dispatched David to transport food down there to his boys and their captains: dried grains, ten loaves of bread, and ten cheeses.
+Saul encamped in the valley of Elah with his armies, but no one would go out and fight Goliath.
+They were terrified of the giant and Goliath knew it, so he taunted them every day.
+After forty days of this nonsense, father Jesse dispatched David to transport food down to his boys and their captains: dried grain, ten loaves of bread, and ten cheeses.

 Hold the phone.

-Why would a loving father order his youngest son to deliver take-out to his brothers on a battle field?
-Why didn’t Jesse go?
-Was he a coward?
+Why would a loving father order his youngest son to deliver take-out to his brothers on the battlefield?
+Why didn’t the coward Jesse go?
 Was the food a bribe for protection?
-I wouldn’t send my teenager into harm’s way, not even for Chick-fil-A.
+I wouldn’t send any teen of mine into harm’s way.

-So Jesse sends David with bad boy num-nums and obtains a news report to bring back with him, in lieu of CNN.
+So Jesse sends David with bad boy num-nums, to obtain a news report in lieu of CNN.

 26 Then David spoke to the men who stood by him, saying, “What shall be done for the man who kills this Philistine and takes away the reproach from Israel?
 For who is this uncircumcised Philistine, that he should defy the armies of the living God?”